Will Germany help you to return to your country of origin?

 Yes.
 If you want to return voluntarily, Germany will help you.
 There are various programmes supported by the government to help you go back to your own country and to build up your life again there.

 If you have little chance of being granted protection but you’re already in Germany, there are programmes that can help you to return voluntarily.
-Since these programmes were initiated, more than 666,000 persons from all over the world have received financial or organizational assistance to return voluntarily to their country of origin or move to a third country willing to take them in.
-In 2016, 54,000 took up the offer, up from 35,000 in 2015 and 13,000 in 2014.
+Since these programmes were initiated 40 years ago, more than 700,000 persons from all over the world have received financial or organizational assistance to return voluntarily to their country of origin or move to a third country willing to take them in.

 You find all information about these programmes at www.ReturningfromGermany.de – here is a preview: